tonysparks/litac-lang/README.md

 Here is an example command line options:

 ```
-set LITAC_PATH=C:\Users\antho\eclipse-workspace\litac\lib
+set LITAC_PATH=C:\Users\antho\git\litac-lang\stdlib
 litac -run -lib "%LITAC_PATH%" -buildCmd "clang.exe -o %%output%% %%input%% -D_CRT_SECURE_NO_WARNINGS -I../include -L../lib -lraylib.lib" -outputDir "./bin" -output "mini" "./src/main.lita"
 ```

 This example, builds an executable named `mini` from the `./src/main.lita` source file.
 It will run the executable after it compiles (only if there are no errors).
-It uses clang to compile the generated C code, I also set some clang compiler options such as an include directory and static libraries to use in my project.
-This also specifies where the litac standard library exists (which is the `lib` folder in the litac project source.
+It uses clang to compile the generated C code.
+This also specifies where the litac standard library exists (which is the `stdlib` folder in the litac project source.

 Environment Variable
 ==